The Brooklyn sanctuary where nuns help women transition from Rikers

 “They’re comforted by it,” she said.
 “It comes easily.
 We pray together, but we don’t impose that on them.

 As the program has been formalized, the nuns have taken a backseat in the day-to-day management of the house, serving more so as a guiding voice for the women than an operational team.
-For Thwaites, who grew up a Jehovah’s Witness, the simple proximity to Catholic nuns gives her a sense of safety.
+For LT, who grew up a Jehovah’s Witness, the simple proximity to Catholic nuns gives her a sense of safety.

 “When I have a question, who better to ask than the Sisters?” she said.